 The day’s walk was pretty, gently changing and fairly easy.
 But the path regularly climbed and fell, and it was still a long 18 miles.

 By the time I reached the village of Felton at 2.30, I was weary.

 The church of St Michael and All Angels dates from 1199 but with my feet throbbing, and with 6 or 7 miles still ahead of me, I didn’t linger.
 Besides, the more tired I become, the more my interest in ‘things’ slides away.
 I’m quite shallow like that.

 I crossed a fourth handsome bridge – this one C15th and sagely only open now to foot traffic.

 Beyond Felton, the miles felt endless, the sun hot, my provisions non-existent, my water low.

 And even the slightest climb struck me as a personal and unnecessary affront.

 (Got to like coltsfoot).

 When I saw the remarkable 1960’s Morwick Water Tower on the outskirts of Warkworth my day’s trek was almost over.
-At 5pm and 8 hours since I had left Rothbury, I arrived at the very-good-indeed Westrigg B&B where my partner Jim, friend Tracy, a very welcome pot of tea and a slab of cake were waiting.
+At 5pm and 8 hours since I had left Rothbury, I arrived at the very-good-indeed Westrigg B&B where my partner Jim, friend Tracy, a very welcome pot of tea and a slab of cake were waiting for me.
 The former two would accompany me on the rest of the path to Berwick.
 The latter two didn’t hang around.

 In the evening, we strolled down into Warkworth to meet local lass, and old friend, Jonquil at The Hermitage Inn: she would join us for the following day’s walk to Embleton.